Amid bursts of resistance, Trump administration squeezes colleges over pro-Palestinian protests as activist remains detained

 Columbia faces new federal ultimatum

-Still, protests are expected to continue Friday at Columbia University in New York City, even as students reel from the presence of federal agents on campus.
+Columbia students are reeling from the presence of federal agents on campus.
 The university’s interim president was “heartbroken” to announce Department of Homeland Security agents had served two warrants to search two student rooms, she said late Thursday.

 “No one was arrested or detained.
 No items were removed, and no further action was taken,” Katrina Armstrong said in an email that also acknowledged “the immense stress our community is under.”

-Note: Correction: An earlier version of this story misstated the government’s deadline for responding to Mahmoud Khalil’s legal team regarding a motion for his bail.